MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/delete-an-item-from-the-toolbox.md

 # Delete an item from the Toolbox

-1. In the Toolbox, right-click the icon of the item you want to remove.
+1. In the **[Toolbox](../../reference/user-interface-help/toolbox.md)**, right-click the icon of the item you want to remove.

-2. Click  **Delete** on the shortcut menu.
+2. Choose **Delete** on the shortcut menu.

+> [!NOTE]
- **Note**  If you are deleting controls, you can use  **Additional Controls** from the shortcut menu, and clear the check boxes of all controls you want to delete.
+> If you are deleting controls, you can use **Additional Controls** from the shortcut menu, and clear the check boxes of all controls that you want to delete.

 ## See also